maplibre/maplibre/.github/ISSUE_TEMPLATE/new-repo-checklist.md

 - [ ] This repository is a dependency or in direct support of a [core or supported MapLibre project](https://github.com/maplibre/maplibre/blob/main/PROJECT_TIERS.md#list-of-projects).

-If the above is not the case, the following requirements must be met:
+- If the above is not the case, the following requirements must both be met:

   - [ ] The community has had a chance to respond to onboarding this repository.
         For example: this issue has been announced on the main MapLibre Slack channel and has been open for at least two weeks.
   - [ ] Three board members have left a comment approving the onboarding of this repository.

 ## Licensing